Ainsi soient-ils

 Ainsi soient-ils, also known as The Churchmen and Thy Will Be Done in English-speaking countries, is a French television series.
-In The U.S., the series was shown on MHz Networks.
+In The U.S., the series was shown on MHz Networks beginning in 2012.

 Content

-The series takes place in the fictional seminary of the Capucins in Paris.
+The series takes place in the fictional seminary of the Capuchins in Paris.
 In the foreground are five seminarians who come from different backgrounds: Yann comes from Brittany and is a scout.
 Raphael comes from a rich Catholic family.
 Emmanuel - adoptive son of African descent - is an archaeologist and has turned down the opportunity to graduate to attend the seminar.
 He was under treatment for depression.
 Guillaume studied political science and lived in a homosexual partnership.
 José has killed a Russian drug dealer in a dispute, he has served his prison sentence.
-Together, the goal is to become a priest.
-The series accompanies them through the studies and the process of detachment from their previous lifes.
+Together, the goal is to become priests.

+The series accompanies them through the studies and the process of detachment from their previous lives.
 In the process, inner and outer conflicts of the protagonists are described.
-The hand of the Capucin Seminary Father Fromenger accompanies the five young men.
-For more than 20 years he is director of the seminary.
-He is assisted by Father Bosco.
+The hand of Fr Fromenger accompanies the five young men; for more than 20 years he is director of the seminary.
+He is assisted by Fr Bosco.
 In the second season, the seminary is facing its closure.